State and Local Policy Database

 Neither NV Energy nor Southwest Gas provide building managers with automated benchmarking data through ENERGY STAR Portfolio Manager for multitenant commercial or multifamily buildings.

-NV Energy and Southwest Gas provides annual aggregate community wide energy usage information for planning and evaluation purposes.
+NV Energy and Southwest Gas provide annual aggregate community wide energy usage information for planning and evaluation purposes.
 The city includes energy usage data for residential, commercial, industrial, and civic sectors in the 2050 Master Plan.

 The City of Las Vegas does not advocate for better access to utility data for ratepayers or the establishment of data-sharing agreements between the city and its utilities.

-Last Updated: July 2021
+Last Updated: September 2023

-Decarbonization and Climate Change Mitigation Efforts of Energy UtilitiesList All
+Decarbonization and Climate Change Mitigation Efforts of Cities and Energy UtilitiesList All

 Utility Climate Mitigation Goal